Seerden/Bits/roadmap.md

 ### CompactHabit
 - Click to expand to ExpandedHabit modal
     - Implement ExpandedHabit modal
-- [x] Click name to swap to editable input
+- Click name to swap to editable input
-    - [x] Add functionality to update habit names and descriptions
-    - Add key handlers for escape (to discard changes) and enter (to trigger blur)
+    - [] Add key handlers for escape (to discard changes) and enter (to trigger blur)
 - Only display entries starting from the habit's `startDate` || `creationDate`
     - add `habit.creationDate` field
 - Figure out how to efficiently update habitEntries after a PUT request, so that switching to another timescale displays the newly updated completion entry

 ### HabitRangeInstance
-- [x] fix uncontrolled <-> controlled input warning
-- [x] fix styling to fit into HabitEntry list entries
 - add tooltip with `habitEntryDate`
-- style input field

 ### HabitToggleInstance
 - add tooltip with `habitEntryDate`